transcom/mymove-docs/docs/adrs/0073-database-exports.md

   database which can be in a number of formats.
 - Streaming files to AWS S3 from memory.
 - Permissions and file system to upload files to AWS S3.
-- System Security and Architecture Guide documentation updates in Confluence.
+- System Security and Architecture Guide (SSAG) documentation updates in Confluence.
     - Review and updated any ATO or STIG related requirements.
 - Change Data Capture or CDC to send incremental changes.